japila-books/unity-catalog-internals/docs/basic-server-access-control/index.md

- `USE CATALOG` | Allows the principal to access/use a catalog `CREATE SCHEMA` | Allows the principal to create schemas within a catalog `USE SCHEMA` | Allows the principal to access/use the schema and child tables `CREATE_TABLE` | Allows the principal to create tables in the schema `SELECT` | Allows the principal to run queries against table(s) `CREATE_FUNCTION` | Allows principal to create functions in the schema `EXECUTE` | Allows the principal to execute function(s) `CREATE_VOLUME` | Allows principal to create volumes in the schema `READ VOLUME` | Allows the principal to access volumes within the catalog `CREATE MODEL` | Allows the principal to create models within a schema
+ `USE CATALOG` | Allows the principal to access/use a catalog `CREATE SCHEMA` | Allows the principal to create schemas within a catalog `USE SCHEMA` | Allows the principal to access/use the schema and child tables `CREATE TABLE` | Allows the principal to create tables in the schema `SELECT` | Allows the principal to run queries against table(s) `CREATE FUNCTION` | Allows principal to create functions in the schema `EXECUTE` | Allows the principal to execute function(s) `CREATE VOLUME` | Allows principal to create volumes in the schema `READ VOLUME` | Allows the principal to access volumes within the catalog `CREATE MODEL` | Allows the principal to create models within a schema

+??? note "OpenAPI Generator"
+    Privileges are defined in `Privilege` enum in Unity Catalog's [OpenAPI specification]({{ uc.github }}/api/all.yaml).

 ## Unity Catalog CLI